vuesion/docs/en/v4/guide/run.md

 # Run the application

-Of course, you want to know if the application that you just downloaded works.
-In order to test if everything works as expected run the following command: `npm run dev`.
+To test if everything works as expected run the following command: `npm run dev`.

 It will open [http://localhost:3000](http://localhost:3000) and show you the Nuxt.js loading screen.